farhi/matlab-gphoto/README.md

 as pre-built packages for Debian and RedHat type Linux systems, e.g.:
 - sudo apt install gphoto2

-Then, tet the project archive, which should contain a @gphoto and @process directories.
+Then, extract the project archive, which should contain a @gphoto and @process directories.
 Then, add its path into Matlab:
 - addpath /path/to/gphoto